Two-lepton tales: Dalitz decays of heavy quarkonia: Dalitz decays of heavy quarkonia

 The $\Delta L=0$ magnetic dipole transitions among members of the $S$-wave doublets are instead governed by the effective Lagrangian \be {\cal L}_{nS \leftrightarrow mS}=\delta^{nSmS}_Q {\rm Tr} \left[{\bar J}(mS) \sigma_{\mu \nu}J(nS) \right] F^{\mu \nu} + \rm{h.c.} \,, \ee which is invariant under $P,\,C,\,T$ transformations but violates the spin symmetry \cite{Cho:1992nt}.
 The resulting expression of the decay width \cite{Colangelo:2025uhs} is also reported in the appendix \ref{appA}.

 The effective Lagrangians \eqref{lagPS} and \eqref{lagSS} can be exploited to analyze the radiative heavy quarkonia transitions, to verify the accuracy of the HQ limit, to determine the couplings from the measured radiative rates and to predict unmeasured decay widths \cite{Colangelo:2025uhs}.
 They can also be used to get information on the structure of debated states.
 For example, the comparison of the computed radiative decay rates $\chi_{c1}(3872) \to \psi(1S,2S) \, \gamma$ with measurements supports the identification of $\chi_{c1}(3872)$ as $\chi_{c1}(2P)$ \cite{Colangelo:2025uhs}.
-The framework based on spin symmetry can also be applied to the heavy quarkonium Dalitz modes.
+The framework based on spin symmetry can also be applied to the heavy quarkonium Dalitz modes. \footnote{The radiative decay modes of $h_{c,b}(1P)$ and $\chi_{c1}(1P)$ are analysed by lattice QCD in \cite{Becirevic:2025ocx,Becirevic:2025idm}.}